bnbullock/kickstarter/README.md

 Conclusions based on Goals/Outcomes:
 - From the Outcomes based on Goals analysis we can see projects that have a goal of under $20,000 or between $35,000 and 45,000 at this threshold tend to have a 50% or more chance of success based on Goals vs Outcomes.
 Campaigns that are funded at $5,000 or less have approximately 75% chance of success and approximate 65% chance of success between $35,000 and $45,000.
-- Louise should target projects that require less than $20,000 or between $35,000 to $45,000 for a better opportunity for success.
+- Our client, Louise, should target projects that require less than $20,000 or between $35,000 to $45,000 for a better opportunity for success.

 Limitations of this dataset:
 - The dataset may not be representative of all crowdfunding projects